-This is the kind of podcast you’ll wish you existed when you were a kid — if you were the kind who loved R.L.
-Stine books.
-Each episode revolves around phenomena like Bloody Mary or Slender Man, and host Elise Parisian explains what it is and its origins.
+This is the kind of podcast you’ll wish existed when you were a kid — if you were the kind who loved R.L.
+Stine or Christopher Pike books.
+Speaking of Pike, you might want to keep your eyes peeled for Mike Flanagan’s The Midnight Club, based on the book of the same name.
+Back to the podcast!
+Each episode revolves around urban legends like Bloody Mary or Slender Man, with host Elise Parisian explaining each legend and its origins — or topics ranging from ouija boards to mummification.
 It’s suggested for ages eight and up.

-If you watch scary movies through your fingers, chances are you miss the characters in the background, like a clerk who sells the teens who are about to murdered their beer and snacks.
-In My Neighbors Are Dead, Adam Peacock has other comedians improv as these lesser known survivors who watched the horror go down.
+If you watch scary movies through your fingers, chances are you miss the characters in the background, like a clerk who sells the teens who are about to be murdered their beer and snacks.
+In My Neighbors Are Dead, Adam Peacock has other comedians improv as these lesser-known survivors who watched the horror go down.

 This is a great podcast for kids aged eight and older.
 The hosts are three friends who listened to so many horror stories that they became monsters themselves, but that hasn’t stopped them from telling scary stories.
 There are only eight episodes, but it’s still well worth a listen.